Seemavij/Calculator/README.md

 *  Google Fonts
 *  Favicon
 *  Tools
-*  Iloveimages was used to resize GIF images.
+*  I loveimages was used to resize GIF images.
 *  cooler was used to create the color palette.
 *  Am I responsive was used for responsive mockup png.
+*  Balsamiq was used to make wireframes for the website.
 *  image optimizer was used to resize images.
 *  Flowchart Maker & Online Diagram Software for flowchart creation.
 *  Website Mockup Generator Was used to create the responsive Mockup png for Readme file visualisation.